Ridge Merino Aspect Midweight - Women's Review

 Comfort and Fit

-The Ridge Merino Aspect features one of the longest cuts of any base layer that we tested.
-Our lead tester especially appreciated this feature when wearing the layer below a climbing harness, noting that it never came untucked or required adjustments, even after a long multi-pitch rock climb.
+The Ridge Merino Aspect features one of the longest cuts of any base layer we tested.
+Our lead tester especially appreciated this feature when wearing the layer under a climbing harness, noting that it never came untucked or required adjustments, even after a long multi-pitch rock climb.
 The sleeves reach all the way to the wrist without any bunching, and the neckline is positioned perfectly to preserve body heat.
 While the fit is slim and tight, it never restricted our range of motion.

 This is also one of the softest base layers we've tested, thanks to the premium ultra-fine 18.5-micron fibers that feel cozy next to the skin.
 The thoughtfully positioned flatlock seams also increase the level of comfort offered by the minimal design.
 The design team thought of everything in terms of printed or removable labels to reduce itching and improve comfort.
-They even strategically placed the seams in a location so as to prevent any chafing when wearing a backpack.
+They even strategically placed the seams in a location that prevents chafing when wearing a backpack.
 We really have nothing to complain about here; the Aspect offers a very functional fit for a variety of activities and is cozy enough to become one of your first choices for a day of relaxation during those cold winter months.

 Durability